christophhart/hise_documentation/scripting/scripting-api/scriptpanel/setfiledropcallback.md

 The second parameter is a wildcard that filters the file types that can be dropped on the panel.
 The format is the usual file wildcard format, so `*.txt` or `*.*`.
 If you want multiple wildcards, use a semicolon or comma: `*.aiff,*.wav,*.mp3`.

+> if you want to only allow folders to be dropped, you need to supply the string `"{FOLDER}"` as wildcard.

 The third parameter is the function that is executed at all events specified by the callback level parameter.
 It must be a (inline) function with a single parameter that contains a JSON object with the file drop status information: